 Student Government is the executive organization of the student body.
 Officers are elected each spring for the following academic year.
 Student Government is concerned with the spiritual, social, and academic well-being of all students and serves as a liaison representing the student body to other groups both inside and outside the College.
+Student Government officials have a voice on various outside the College.
 Student Government officials have a voice on various committees which allows them to make recommendations to the College Administration.